Visitors

 The pages analysis yields the following results:

-Find more information in the course Mapp Intelligence - Metrics, Formulas and KPIs.
+Learn step by step in our Academy Course: Mapp Intelligence - Metrics, Formulas and KPIs.

 Visitor identification